Garage Sale (The Office): Plot

-Andy Bernard (Ed Helms), Darryl Philbin (Craig Robinson), and Kevin Malone (Brian Baumgartner) play and bet on the Dallas board game, which Kevin had for sale.
+Andy Bernard, Darryl Philbin, and Kevin Malone play and bet on the Dallas board game, which Kevin had for sale.
 As the instruction booklet is not with the game, Andy and Darryl make up the rules as they go along; when Kevin objects, Andy simply claims "that's Dallas."
 Eventually, Kevin notices the money they had bet on the game is missing, and storms out.
 As Darryl and Andy look at each other in confusion, Kevin reveals to the cameras that he has the money, stating, "And that... is Dallas", mocking Andy's statement.

 Michael takes Holly on a walk through the office, pointing out the locations of various events throughout their courtship.
 He opens the door to the kitchen, revealing all of the other employees holding candles, a path in between them.
 Various members of the office ask Holly if she will marry them (all part of Michael's plan) and she politely declines each one.
 Michael then leads Holly out to her desk, which is surrounded by dozens of candles.
 Michael gets down on his knee and begins to make a speech when the fire sprinklers go off due to the burning candles.
 The water drenches everyone in the office and Michael proposes.
 Holly accepts.
 Everyone then begins to congratulate Michael.
 However, Michael announces he is moving to Colorado with Holly, leaving his employees in shock.